 Harold "Sonny" Gage hails from Wahiawa, on the island of Oahu, Hawaii.

 He began seagoing service with the MFOW in 1991 aboard the SS President Grant, an ex-LASH containership operated by American President Lines.

 He has since worked as Wiper, Junior Engineer, Refrigerating Engineer, Electrician and Shore Mechanic.

-Sonny filled in several times as Relief Wilmington Business Agent.
-He was elected to the office of Wilmington Port Agent and Board of Trustees in 2014, 2017 and 2020.
+He was elected to the office of Wilmington Port Agent and Board of Trustees in 2014, 2017, 2020 and 2023.